tri-cods/github-pages/sections/02-repo.md

 <img src="../static/edit-file.png" alt="new repository form" width=50%/>

 Use the pencil icon on the right to edit this file.
 You'll notice that this looks different from a traditional text editor and that there's no formatting menu: that's because it's a markdown editor (in fact, the file extension .md is a markdown file).
+If you'd like to format your text using markdown, feel free to check out our [markdown guide](../more/markdown.md)

 Below the existing text, type a sentence or two.
 If you need suggestions, you can always use `Hello World!`